 Ok, I’ve mentioned a lot of techniques that improve blood flow.
 Here is what one of the top coaches believes: “I am a big believer in anything that gets the blood moving for recovery.
 Acupuncture, vibration training, saunas, hot and cold tubs, body building does, low intensity cardio, all cause vassal dilation, move blood around, clean out toxins, have multiple drainages from various organs, etc. This is something that is often undervalued in how we approach training athletes.
 So the question for me is what low intensity cardio?
 My feeling is that you want a full body movement, arms and legs moving, with the heart rate in the range of 120 and 130 where it is most efficient.” – Cal Dietz

 I didn’t mention software technology for a reason… But, there is one new tool produced by Joel Jamieson.
-Long story short, I think that Morpheus (the world’s first digital recovery coach) could be an useful device because it shows some very useful/individualized data… Time will show everything… Until new research, best regards!
+Long story short, I think that Morpheus (the world’s first digital recovery coach) could be an useful device because it shows some very useful/individualized data… Time and new research will show everything…

-Keep in mind that all the conclusions aforementioned are just current science/opinions, not the final answers.
+At the end, keep in mind that all the conclusions aforementioned (the entire article) are just current science/opinions, not the final answers.
 It’s even a big question if some of those research are valid/reliable… So, we can just believe it or not… let’s keep experimenting (checking in practice, using reliable data, experience…) and concluding by using our common sense.

 PS: You can choose and combine whatever you want, it’s up to you.
 Just keep experimenting, maybe you will notice something scientists weren’t able to… But don’t forget that it can be individual… Anyway, the whole article is nothing but GOOD FOOD FOR THOUGHT!